 But this was no laughing matter.

 Webber’s tumor pressed into the brainstem, which regulates the most basic bodily functions: breathing, swallowing, sleeping, moving.
 As the tumor continued to grow, it could leave him wheelchair-bound or worse.
 Webber himself, seemingly calm to his core, was nonplussed.
-There would be surgery and he would be fine.
+There would be brain tumor surgery and he would be fine.

 The news was tougher on his wife.